webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 6.0.0 - 2022-06-24 =
+* New configuration method with an "MB Key" instead of an Entity and Subentity, which uses an API and allows for reference expiration (you should ask IfthenPay for configuration details for this method)
+* New filters for the new configuration method: `multibanco_ifthen_base_mbkey`, `multibanco_ifthen_webservice_timeout`, `multibanco_ifthen_webservice_desc` and `multibanco_ifthen_webservice_expire_days`
+* Tested with WordPress 6.1-alpha-53556 and WooCommerce 6.7.0-beta.1

+= 5.2.0 - 2022-05-31 =
+* New brand: PT Woo Plugins 🥳
+* See you in WordCamp Europe 2022, in Porto?
+* Tested with WordPress 6.1-alpha-53451 and WooCommerce 6.6.0-rc.1

 = 5.1.4 - 2022-05-04 =
 * May the 4th be with you